TorchMeter/torchmeter/docs/src/en/contribute/welcome_contributors.md

 Your input is pretty valuable to our community!

-Before jumping in, let's ensure smooth collaboration by reviewing these guidelines first.
+Before jumping in, let's ensure smooth collaboration by reviewing these guidelines first 👆.

 They'll help us keep things organized and make your contribution process as efficient as possible!